 I am using pre-sensitized FR-4 boards.
 You can also buy something called, “paper phenolic” board; I don’t have experience with those.
 I used to buy boards from a local Fry’s but lately I just pre-order them from any eBay listing (China) where I can get several for the price of one.

-Image above shows various boards: on the left are the boards I buy at Fry’s and on the right are those ordered from China through eBay.
-They are all positive photoresist presensitized PCBs.
+The image above shows various boards: on the left are the boards I buy at Fry’s and on the right are those ordered from China through eBay.
+They are all positive photoresist pre-sensitized PCBs.

-Some people have success using iron to transfer toner on a regular copper clad board.
+Some people have success using an iron to transfer toner on a regular copper clad board.
 I have tried it but could never get the quality of traces that I wanted and needed to achieve.
-On the other hand, some people are using laminator to make their own presensitized boards using an add-on photoresist sheet.
+On the other hand, some people are using laminators to make their own pre-sensitized boards using an add-on photoresist sheet.

 FR-4 boards are very hard to cut and they will dull your tools.
-Ideally, they should be cut with a strong shears.
-In addition, most cutting methods will create a fine fiberglass dust which you should not breathe.
+Ideally, they should be cut with strong shears.
+In addition, most cutting methods will create a cloud of fine fiberglass dust which you should not breathe.

 I still did not find the optimal FR-4 cutting solution.

-This time I used a dremel tool with small diamond cutoff disc.
+This time I used a Dremel tool with the small diamond cutoff disc.
 It plowed through it like it was butter through the first few inches of the board but then it got completely dull.
 I used up a few of these discs.
-In the past, I used a hacksaw, but it took long time to get through the board.
+In the past, I used a hacksaw, but it took a long time to get through the board.

 Here is a great discussion on cutting PCB: